open-estuary/estuary/doc/Deploy_Manual.4D02.md

    *Preprocess when the disk can’t be identified*

-    In case of the SATA disk is not be identified by D02, you can try the following step to process the disk. (for some specfic disk eg seagate disk made by samsung, it can be useful)
+    In case of the SATA disk is not be identified by D02, you can try the following step to process the disk.
+    (it can be useful for some specfic disk such as seagate disk made by samsung.

-    * Find a PC or another board which can identify this disk
+   *  Find a PC or another board which can identify SATA disk.

        You should find a PC or another board which can identify this disk, and the system of PC or board should be linux system.
 For us,we can use D01 board.

    * Use tool fdisk to process this disk

         format the disk firstly:
-          ```
+         ```shell
             sudo mkfs.ext4 /dev/sda
          ```
          add a gpt to this disk :
-           ```
+           ```shell
             fdisk /dev/sda
             g-------add a gpt partition

            ```
          add some EFI partition :
-           ```
+           ```shell
             n-------add a partition
             1-------the number of partition
             +200M---------size of partition